aziontech/azion-samples/templates/edge-function-github-autodeploy/README.md

 Now, your project is ready to work with a continuous deployment workflow, updating instantly any changes in the application or the repository.

+---

+## Management

+Considering that this initial setup may not be optimal for your specific edge application, all settings can be customized any time you need by using [Azion Console)](https://console.azion.com/).

+To manage and edit your edge application’s settings, read the documentation about [managing edge applications](https://www.azion.com/en/documentation/products/edge-application/first-steps/) for more details.

-### Adding a custom domain
+### Custom domain

-The new edge application has an assigned Azion domain to make it accessible through the browser, with the following format: `xxxxxxxxxx.map.azionedge.net`.
+The edge application created during the deployment has an assigned Azion domain to make it accessible through the browser.
+The domain has the following format: `xxxxxxxxxx.map.azionedge.net`.
 However, you can add a custom domain for users to access your edge application through it.
+Go to the [Domains](https://www.azion.com/en/documentation/products/guides/configure-a-domain/) documentation to read more about it.